 Theme Park in Berjaya Times Square.
 It's the biggest indoor theme park in the world.
 We didn't go into the theme park... we were at Times Square to get to our coach/bus (back to Singapore).
 But from what I saw.. the one big roller coaster which weaves and meanders through this whole theme park seems worth a ride..

 And that pretty much sums up my weekend! :) I won't be returning to KL anytime soon.
-Or if I do, then my BF will have to drive.
+Or if I do, then someone will have to drive.
 The coach ride back was horrendously long (left Times Square about 3pm.. only got to Singapore at 10pm... wtf man... everyone keeps saying it takes just 5 hours?!).
 The train was about an hour longer but much more comfortable and enjoyable.